hirdetés

 2023.
 August 6 - Photos: Getty Images Hungary

-It is clear to people that we hug or kiss someone to show love.
-But dogs rely mostly on body language and facial expressions to interpret emotions.
+It is clear to people that when we hug or kiss someone, we do it to show our love.
+However, dogs rely mostly on body language and facial expressions to interpret emotions.

 hirdetés

-To develop a truly intimate relationship with your pet, you need to learn to speak their language.
-It may sound complicated at first, but there are some tips for you to show your love to the dog.
+To develop a truly intimate relationship with your loved one, you need to learn to speak their language of love.
+It may sound complicated at first, but we have some tips for you.
+Showing your love for a dog will definitely achieve its goal!

 The genetic heritage of the dog

-Before domestication, the bevy provided security.
-Their relationships were formed and developed exclusively within it.
-We can translate this to the modern human-dog relationship by approaching our pets through the behavioural patterns within the bevy.
+A Housing before the pack provided security and their relationships were formed and developed exclusively within it.
+We can translate this into the modern human-dog relationship by approaching our pet through the behaviour patterns within the pack.

-Play, daily walks and exercise are great simulations of hunting.
-The physical touch plays at least as important a role, so taking a nap and relaxing together after a walk or a game seems like an unmissable opportunity.
-Cuddling makes little sense to a four-legged friend, and can even be threatening at times, but a little petting on the sofa is doggy heaven on earth.
+The game, the daily walk and the training are a great simulation of hunting.
+Physical touch plays at least as important a role, so taking a nap or relaxing together after a walk or a game seems like an unmissable opportunity.
+From

 Those soft little ears